build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 print(summaries)
 ```

 Which summary do you think is better?

 I found a summary created by ChatGPT to be much more insightful.

 We can proceed by modifying the prompts and instructing ChatGPT to extract the necessary steps from the video transcript.
 By doing so, we can generate a step-by-step guide that provides clear instructions for us to follow along.
 This will help us to have a structured, guided approach while engaging with the video content.

 The *system* parameter represents the instructions or context provided to the model to guide its behavior.
 It sets the overall behavior, tone, or role of the AI assistant.
-For example: "You are a technical instructor that provides step-by-step guidance."
+For example: "You are a technical instructor that provides step-by-step guidance".
 This helps set the expectation for the AI model and provides guidance on how it should respond.

 The *user* parameter represents the input from the user.
 It is where you provide your specific requests, questions, or instructions to the AI model.
-For example, you might use a *user* prompt like, "Generate steps to follow from the transcript text."
+For example, you might use a *user* prompt like, "Generate steps to follow from the transcript text".

 ```python
 response = openai.ChatCompletion.create(